About this Program

 For more detailed information about the program, please visit the Summer Dance Intensive program page.

-In order to be admitted to the Summer Dance Intensive, you must:
+In order to be admitted to the Juilliard Dance Online Experience, you must:

 - possess a desire for creative exploration and an interest in new approaches to movement